Welcome to today's edition of the Rush 24-7 podcast.

 I want to see splits in all their coalitions.

-I want to see the racial coalition split between the Obama supporters and the old guard John Lewis types.
+I want to see the racial coalition split between the Obama supporters and the old guard John Lewis types, because that's going to make it more difficult for them to unite for the general.

 I want to see the blood spill over into the congressional races.

-And that's not going to happen if Mrs. Clinton quits.
+I want this party imploding, and that's not going to happen if Mrs. Clinton quits.

-Not a bunch of navel gazer intellectuals writing in journals of opinion inside the protected special little beltway enclave they have.
+Not a bunch of navel-gazer intellectuals writing in journals of opinion inside the protected, special little beltway enclave they have.

 An enemy divided is weak.